-$531,850 Awarded at 56th Annual Awards Ceremony
+$664,730 Awarded at 57th Annual Awards Ceremony to Class of 2022

 The awards, which are based on financial need and potential to succeed in college, range from $1,000 up to $7,500 per year and are renewable for up to three years—providing support to students through the time needed to earn a bachelor’s degree.
-The new recipients join 132 past recipients who are renewing scholarships received in prior years.
+The new recipients join 82 past recipients who are renewing scholarships received in prior years.
 Scholarship Foundation awards open pathways otherwise unavailable to our students.
 They allow a student to attend a four-year university in lieu of a community college, to work less so as to be able to pursue an additional major or get involved in a wider range of activities, and to dramatically reduce or eliminate student loan debt they would need to incur.

 Richardson Scholar Awards Honor Brightest and Best

 The presentation of the Richardson Scholar Awards is a highlight of each Awards Ceremony.
 These awards are SFIRC’s most prestigious and competitive scholarships, and applicants must demonstrate the highest levels of achievement in academics, service and leadership.
 Ten talented applicants competed for this year’s awards.
-Nancy Richardson Luther and her daughter Kristin Luther Lockwood presented the awards to 2021 winners: St. Edward's Jack Kincus, who will study political science at Middlebury College in Vermont; IRCHS’s Joshua Navarro, who will study ocean engineering at Florida Institute of Technology and SRHS’s Joseph Twomey, who will study finance at Bentley University in Waltham, Massachusetts.
-Diverse in their interests, these scholars share a passion for making the world a better place.
+Nancy Richardson Luther and her daughter Kristin Luther Lockwood presented the awards to 2022 winners: IRCHS's Alexandria Roth, who will study public health at the University of Florida, St. Edward's Ellie MacMullan, who will study bioengineering at the University of Pennsylvania, St. Edward's Alexa Soderman, who will attend the University of North Carolina at Chapel Hill and study biology, and Vero Beach High School's Kayleen Diaz, who will attend the University of Florida where she will study mechanical engineering.
+Diverse in their interests thes scholars share a passion for making the world a better place.

 The Richardson Awards were established more than 35 years ago by Nancy’s family.
 Her father Dan Richardson was a founder of SFIRC in 1965.
 The Richardson Awards were established more than 30 years ago by Nancy’s family.
 Her father Dan Richardson, along with members of the Vero Beach Rotary Club, founded Dollars for Scholars, the predecessor of SFIRC, in 1965.
 The family began offering the Richardson awards in 1985 to “seek out and nurture potential decision makers who will have a future impact on our country and the world.”
 Since then, more than 100 graduating Indian River County students have been been honored as Richardson Scholars.
-For the past four years, Nancy has been joined by her daughter Kristin as a member of the panel that interviews finalist candidates.
+For the past five years, Nancy has been joined by her daughter Kristin as a member of the panel that interviews finalist candidates.
 A graduate of VBHS Kristin looks forward to working with SFIRC to carry on her family’s legacy.